 Financial projections are the final section of your strategic plan.
 Financial projections are important in several ways.
 First, using a financial model, you can assess the potential results for each venture you consider pursuing.
 Moreover, once you identify the opportunities you want to pursue, the financial projections will aid in lay out the goals.
 For instance, you will know how many new customers you must bring in at the precise price point to attain next month’s goal.

 Every business knows where to go and the destination.
-But unless the road map is drawn, reaching the destination may be time consuming and costly.
+But unless the roadmap is drawn, reaching the destination may be time-consuming and costly.
 The Strategic Plan of an organization lays down goals and targets and the accepted route to achieve the same.
-In a business environment where everyone’s interest is to be secured like the Customer, the Employee, the Financier and the Investor, a Strategic Plan balances activities and directs the business to take right track to achieve this.
+In a business environment where everyone’s interest is to be secured like the Customer, the Employee, the Financier, and the Investor, a Strategic Plan balances activities and directs the business to take the right track to achieve this.
 When you have a map in hand you can always check whether you are going in the right direction and also correct yourself when you made a wrong turn without much time and money lost.